zhaoshenzhai/obsidian-mathlinks/README.md

 Remove a file/path from the list of excluded files.

 ## :clipboard: Changelog
+### 0.2.0
+* No longer edit the links themselves.
+Instead, a markdown post-processor is registered which renders individual inline MathJax equations (like `$...$`) and patches them back together.
 ### 0.1.4
 * Fixed duplicate templates and excluded files/paths.
 ### 0.1.3